The Dual Space \(\mathcal{X}^*\)

 same differential \(df\).
 This is the mathematical foundation of the

-with the Fisher Information Matrix \(F_{ij}\), we obtain the natural gradient
+with the Fisher Information Matrix \(F_{ij}\) gives the natural gradient

 The Unifying Perspective: Every "Gradient" is \((df)^\sharp\)